 Advantages of Local Site

-There is room for expansion, avoidance of traffic and parking problem, disposal of waste is easier, the cheapness of rent, rates, maintenance and possibly labor may attract financial inducements offered by the government (tax-free for some years).
+There is room for expansion, avoidance of traffic and parking problems, disposal of waste is easier, the cheapness of rent, rates, maintenance, and possibly labor may attract financial inducements offered by the government (tax-free for some years).